Omni Calculator logo

 A=0.5B=2C=3D=4\begin{split} A&=0.5\\ B&=2\\ C&=3\\ D&=4 \end{split}

 The moment we give the last value, the function's graph appears underneath together with the amplitude, period, phase shift, and vertical shift further down.
-Also, observe that if needed, you can go into the advanced mode of the calculator to find the function's value at any point x0x_0.
+Also, observe that if needed, you can use the option "Calculate f(x) at a point", located at the bottom of the calculator, to find the function's value at any point x0x_0.

 Now let's explain how to find the phase shift and all the other values ourselves.
 For that, it's enough to recall the four sections above to calculate that: